Yes, These Luftwaffe Oddballs All Flew!

 By early 1943, the pressing need had switched to blunting the Allied bomber swarm, so the Reichsluftfahrtministerium (RLM) decided to adapt the promising fighter design to its new need - high altitude interception.
 The RLM finally was beginning to realize that time was growing short, and thus shifted the project to the aircraft subsidiary of Blohm & Voss - which wasn't nearly as busy because, well, its own designs hadn't been as successful.
 In fact, B&V had originated as a shipyard which had branched out into military aircraft production due to the German rearmament programme of the 1930s.
 Its specialty was flying boat construction.
 Perhaps one of the reasons the project was given to B&V was because of the original naval connection - which, with the new goal of land-based used, had disappeared completely.
 However, it had the people available to work up the design, even if they weren't ideally suited to the project.

 The plane's evolution was supposed to be a joint project between the two companies, and B&V needed the help because project used so many Messerschmitt components.
 However, the Messerschmitt people resented losing the project and did the usual passive-aggressive things that show displeasure - missing meetings and so forth.
 By late 1943, the collaboration had collapsed completely, leaving B&V holding the bag.
 B&V finally decided just to eliminate a lot of Messerschmitt parts, such as the Bf 109 wings and canopy.
 The RLM accepted the changes, and the new designs certainly provided marginal improvements, but crafting new parts eliminated the efficiency of using off-the-shelf components.
-This stretched the project out, and time was not something the Nazis had in abundance as bombs rained down on their cities and factories.
+This stretched the project out, and time was not something the Germans had in abundance as bombs rained down on their cities and factories.

 The BV 155 V1 flew for the first time on 1 September 1944.
 The outboard radiators from the Messerschmitt design proved too small, and after redesign (including the new canopy and larger rudder) the BV 155 V2 flew on 8 February 1945.
 The engine went through numerous changes, with B&V finally settling on the DB 603U, with power of 1,238 kW (1,660 hp) for takeoff and 1,066 kW (1,430 hp) at 14,935 m (49,000 ft).
 The project was continuing toward a promising conclusion when the war ended, but even if it had entered service the BV 155 was adequate but never a war-winning design.